 An opponent may also draw to our attention any situation where they have reason to believe there is a matter that might cause us to:

 Changes of address should be reported as quickly as possible to avoid delays in communication.

 Where we are considering an application or where we have granted legal aid we need to be told as quickly as possible of any changes of address so we can update our records to avoid delays in the applicant or assisted person getting any correspondence.
 This includes, where known, telling us about any changes to the opponents address.
 A notification providing the new address details and if known, the date the change took place should be sent to us as soon as possible.

-Where an applicant or an assisted person dies you should inform us as soon as possible so we can update our records to prevent any us sending any correspondence to the deceased which could upset family members.
+Where your client dies you should inform us as soon as possible so we can update our records.
+This will prevent any us sending any correspondence to the deceased, which may upset family members.